 Ms Anna Lewis was pleased to receive the update and urged every part of the organisation to play a part in progressing the important cultural developments.
-On behalf of the Committee Ms Lewis asked that Mr Blake asks for feedback from the task and finish group on how the Committee can help to support progress.
+On behalf of the Committee Ms Lewis thanked Mr Blake for the update and offered the Committees support to the Task and Finish Group.